-For further details on IFRS balances and the valuation method applied to deferred taxes, please refer to the notes to the SCOR Group consolidated financial statements included in the 2016 Registration Document: Note 17 - Income taxes.
+For further details on IFRS balances and the valuation method applied to deferred taxes, please refer to the 2017 Registration Document, Section 4.6 - Notes to the consolidated financial statements, Note 17 - Income taxes.

 D.1.7.
 PENSION BENEFIT SURPLUS